dalayne95/DC-Crashes/README.md

 - Nimu Sidhu (@gksidhu)

 ## Goals:
-The goal of this analysis is to gain a better understanding of factors influencing the number of traffic accidents, and safety concern reports in Washington, D.C.
+The goal of this analysis is to gain a better understanding of factors influencing the number of traffic accidents, injuries, and safety concern reports in Washington, D.C.
 Specifically, we tested whether ward, traffic cameras, and bike routes have a significant association with traffic safety.

 ## Summary of Files:
 - [Slide Deck](https://docs.google.com/presentation/d/1qSg4Fq_m1HTXrvyCTvU4qbk6bxT8BXK9W7q8cISMkuQ/edit?usp=sharing)